 Fear Factory ushered in an entirely new strand of metal when they emerged from sweatboxes of LA in the early 90s.
 Their future-facing fusion of industrial and extreme metal was honed across a string of increasingly successful albums through that heady decade, seeing them eventually notch up an unlikely hit single with a cover of Gary Numan’s synth-pop hit Cars.

 There’s an underlying care taken with a Fear Factory release, with the band threading dystopian narratives into their driving anthems, like the intertwining storyboards of Obsolete, Demanufacture and The Industrialist.
-Unfortunately, the machine malfunctioned on 2005’s Transgression.
-The sound and production on the record leaves a lot to be desired.
-It was rushed and it comes across that way, despite a few saving graces like the aptly titled Spinal Compression, the soaring, hook-laden Supernova and the primal powerhouse Moment Of Impact.
+Unfortunately, the machine malfunctioned on 2005’s Transgression, the second album Burton, drummer Raymond Herrera and bassist Christian Olde Wolbers following guitarist Dino Cazares (temporary) departure in the 00s.
+The sound and production on the record leaves a lot to be desired, despite a few saving graces like the aptly titled Spinal Compression, the soaring, hook-laden Supernova and the primal powerhouse Moment Of Impact.

-The band’s 2004 release Archetype was their first release after reforming and splitting with guitarist Dino Cazares, and despite tracks like the thunderous opener Slave Labour and the relentless battering ram Corporate Cloning hitting the mark, there’s an overwhelming sense of emptiness and aimlessness that plagues much of the LP.
+The band’s 2004 release Archetype was Fear Factory‘s first release after splitting then reforming without Dino Cazares, and despite tracks like the thunderous opener Slave Labour and the relentless battering ram Corporate Cloning hitting the mark, there’s an overwhelming sense of emptiness and aimlessness that plagues much of the LP.
 Although it’s worth a listen just for the anthemic gem Bite The Hand That Bleeds.

 With Rhys Fulber on production duties again, the sound of 2012’s The Industrialist is wonderfully on point despite the lack of a live drummer.
 Songs like Recharger and God Eater pop from the speakers with genuine intensity, while cuts such as the cyber apocalyptic title track and the percussive barnburner Virus Of Faith provide the transcendent moments that have become a staple of the band’s sound.
 However, while The Industrialist is actually a solid collection of tunes, it just doesn’t contain enough outstanding moments to be considered one of the group’s finest.